sofiayem/rtd-doc-tests/docs/source/requester.rst

               // Receive the response:
               String response = send.body();

-              // Print the request and its response:
+              // (Optional) Print the request and its response:
               String req = new StringBuilder("\n\nPOST to ").append(url)
                       .append("\n")
                       .append("Payload: ")